 Long-term financing, which includes First Mortgage Bonds, other debt securities, and common stock, has typically been used to replace short-term borrowings and fund utility plant expenditures.
 Internally generated funds, after making dividend payments, provide positive cash flow, but have not been at a level to meet the needs of our utility plant expenditure requirements.
 Management expects this trend to continue given our planned utility plant expenditures for the next five years.
 Some utility plant expenditures are funded by payments received from developers for contributions in aid of construction or advances for construction.
-Funds received for contributions in aid of construction are generally refundable over 40 years.
+Funds received for contributions in aid of construction are non-refundable, whereas funds classified as advances for construction are generally refundable over 40 years.
 Management believes long-term financing is available to meet our cash flow needs through issuances of both debt and equity instruments.